basecamp/policies/privacy/regulations/index.md

 Basecamp uses third party subprocessors, such as cloud computing providers and customer support software, to provide our services.
 We enter into GDPR-compliant data processing agreements with each subprocessor, and require the same of them.

-You can see which subprocessors we use by application:
+You can see which subprocessors we use by application by viewing the following linked lists:

 * [Basecamp subprocessors](../basecamp-subprocessors/index.md)
 * [HEY subprocessors](../hey-subprocessors/index.md)